sangtaeha/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 ## Since RFC8312

-* converted to markdown and xml2rfc v3
+- converted to markdown and xml2rfc v3
-*
+- updated references (as part of the conversion)
+- various whitespace changes

 <!-- Authors' Addresses